Cr7pt0nic/PEMULTI/README.md

 - A: Most likely you won't since this is suppose to be used on linux OS rather than Windows

 - Q: Before I run this program what can i expect?
-- A: a huge ass banner with 20 options to choose from.
+- A: a huge ass banner with 24 options to choose from.
 Updates coming soon.

+**Change Log**
+- Added new Modules and 0day exploits for security cameras
+- Added new banners for new Modules

+**Future Updates**
+- Possibly a new Module to create payloads and shells
+- more vulnerability scanners
+- Better Password Crackers

 *tuh duhhhh*